michaelpuzon/react-webpack/README.md

 # react-webpack
-Baseline react webpack project that supports SCSS and ES6 out of the box.
+Baseline react webpack project that supports PostCSS and ES7 out of the box.
 Here are some of the features included:
 1. Redux store and thunk for async operations.
 2. ESLint for code linting